This pretty postman butterfly was once an ugly caterpillar.

 Insects of the Tropical Rain Forest

-The title of this page is a little deceiving.
-We will also talk about arachnids, centipedes and other "tiny creatures" of the rain forest.
+On this page we will learn about insects, arachnids, centipedes and other "tiny creatures" of the rain forest.
 So, let's get started!

-The most feared and well known spider in the world resides in the jungle.
+The most feared spider in the world resides in the jungle.
 Tarantulas are one of the creepiest animals you will ever see.
 Most species of tarantula have poisonous fangs for killing prey and for protection.
 Although some are life-threatening to humans, others are harmless.

 Army ants are just one species of ant in the rain forest.
 They are called army ants because they march in a long, thick line through the jungle.
 They only stop when the young larvae reach pupil stage.
 Once the queen lays its eggs, the ants start marching again!